wisniewskikr/chrisblog-it-java-regular/stream/java-stream-05-collect-groupingby/Readme.md

 ##### Description

-Stream.collect(Collectors.toMap()) is like "SELECT key, value" for databases.
+Collectors.groupingBy is like "GROUP BY" for databases.